How to Convert NTSC to PAL and Vice Versa

 NTSC (National Television System Committee) is a Color TV standard for the United States, Canada, Japan, and other countries of North and South America and Asia.

-Here are some of the issues you may be familiar with.
+Here are some issues you may be familiar with.

-PAL is used in Europe and most of Asia and Africa.
-But players in the US and Japan use the NTSC format.
-If you want your video to be seen around the world, consider converting it to NTSC.
-The reason is simple – PAL players can play NTSC videos, but NTSC players can’t usually play PAL movies.
+If you want your video to be seen around the world, consider converting its format to NTSC.
+The reason is simple – PAL players can play NTSC videos, but NTSC players can’t usually handle PAL.

 The video playback is jerky

-If your PAL video is jerky, it could mean that you have an NTSC player.
-It's generally better to use a native device, otherwise videos may lag.
-Another way to resolve the problem is to transfer your video to NTSC using the Movavi converter.
+If your PAL video is jerky, the chances are you have an NTSC player.
+What you can do is get a native device so the footage doesn’t lag or simply transfer the video to NTSC using the Movavi converter.

 Your device won’t play the video